dachrisch/youtrack-kanban-metrics/README.md

                             where to start fetching (instead of "now") --chart_log           days before updating cache
-      --savechart           save chart to file instead of showing it
+      --savechart           save chart to file instead of showing it --nocache             don't use the cache, fetch live data

 requirements
 ------------